CBC-UCONN/Connect_SublimeText_to_RemoteServer_Over_SSH/README.md

 Login on the cluster, mac users using shortcut `xanadu` in terminal and Windows folk by double clicking `xanadu` in putty.

 Navigate to folder where you have your script, here I am using a nextflow script `helloworld.nf`.
+You should try a file that is present in your directory of interest.
 Once I am in the directory I will execute
 ```
 sl helloworld.nf
 ```